adnan295/muzawed-app/replit.md

 # Overview

-This is a wholesale e-commerce mobile application called "Sary" (ساري) built for the **Syrian market**.
-The application is designed for businesses and facilities to purchase bulk products at wholesale prices.
-It features a complete e-commerce flow including product browsing, shopping cart, checkout, order management, wallet system, and user authentication.
+This project is a wholesale e-commerce mobile application named "Sary" (ساري), specifically designed for the Syrian market.
+It enables businesses and facilities to purchase products in bulk at wholesale prices.
+The application offers a comprehensive e-commerce experience, including product browsing, shopping cart functionality, secure checkout, order management, a wallet system for prepayments, and robust user authentication.

-The application is built as a full-stack TypeScript application with a React frontend (using Vite) and an Express.js backend, with PostgreSQL as the database layer managed through Drizzle ORM.
-The UI is styled with Tailwind CSS and uses shadcn/ui components, with right-to-left (RTL) Arabic language support throughout.
+The application is a full-stack TypeScript project, featuring a React frontend (built with Vite) and an Express.js backend.
+It uses PostgreSQL as its database, managed through Drizzle ORM.
+The UI is styled with Tailwind CSS and leverages shadcn/ui components, providing full right-to-left (RTL) support for the Arabic language.

-**Localization:**
+Key regional considerations include:
-- Currency: Syrian Pound (ل.س - SYP)
+- **Currency:** Syrian Pound (ل.س - SYP)
-- Locale: ar-SY
+- **Locale:** ar-SY
-- Regions: Syrian governorates (محافظات سورية)
+- **Regions:** Supports various Syrian governorates (محافظات سورية)

 # User Preferences